Can St. Paul's River Learning Center project get back on track?

 Friends of the Mississippi River has supported the vision for a River Learning Center in St. Paul for over a decade.

 St. Paul has many wonderful amenities along its extensive Mississippi River shoreline but doesn’t have a hub for nature-based education and recreation programs.
-And the National Park Service’s local unit, the Mississippi National River and Recreation Area, lacks a public-facing headquarters; its office is in a downtown St. Paul building.
+And the National Park Service’s local unit, the Mississippi National River and Recreation Area (link is external), lacks a public-facing headquarters; its office is in a downtown St. Paul building.

 A River Learning Center could fill those gaps by providing a National Park Service headquarters right on the river with space for educational programs and recreational activities provided by partners such as Mississippi Park Connection and Wilderness Inquiry.